aarond953/alcML/README.md

 # alcML

-This repository contains code and data belonging to the publication "Deep Learning enhanced ethanol sensing in solvents and beverages using Carbon Dots emission".
+This repository contains code and data belonging to the publication "Utilizing Deep Learning to Enhance Optical Sensing of Ethanol Content in Solvent Mixtures and Beverages Using Luminescent Carbon Dots ".

+# Copyright
+(c) Aaron Doering

+# Contact

+adoering2-c'ät'my.cityu.edu.hk